flojoy-ai/docs/docs/Instruments/Switch/Keysight-B2200A.md

 </ul>
 </details>

-## Connect to the KEYSIGHT - 34401A in Python
+## Connect to the Keysight B2200A in Python

 [Read our guide for turning Python scripts into Flojoy nodes.](https://docs.flojoy.ai/custom-nodes/creating-custom-node/)